CleanroomMC/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

     mods.mwc.crafting_station.removeAllNormalAttachment()
     ```

-- Removes recipe that outputs matching item of given `ingredient` from bullet category:
+- Removes all recipes that match the given output `ingredient` and are in the category Bullet:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeBulletByOutput(IIngredient)
     ```

-- Removes recipe that outputs matching item of given `ingredient` from grenade category:
+- Removes all recipes that match the given output `ingredient` and are in the category Grenade:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeGrenadeByOutput(IIngredient)
     ```

-- Removes recipe that outputs matching item of given `ingredient` from gun category:
+- Removes all recipes that match the given output `ingredient` and are in the category Gun:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeGunByOutput(IIngredient)
     ```

-- Removes recipe that outputs matching item of given `ingredient` from magazine category:
+- Removes all recipes that match the given output `ingredient` and are in the category Magazine:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeMagazineByOutput(IIngredient)
     ```

-- Removes recipe that outputs matching item of given `ingredient` from modification attachment category:
+- Removes all recipes that match the given output `ingredient` and are in the category Modification attachment:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeModificationAttachmentByOutput(IIngredient)
     ```

-- Removes recipe that outputs matching item of given `ingredient` from normal attachment category:
+- Removes all recipes that match the given output `ingredient` and are in the category Normal attachment:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeNormalAttachmentByOutput(IIngredient)